magento/merchdocs/src/shipping/dhl.md

    - For **Handling Fee**, enter the amount to be charged, based on the method you have chosen to calculate the amount.

-      For example, if the charge is based on a fixed fee, enter the amount as a decimal, such as: `4.90`.
+      For example, if the charge is based on a fixed fee, enter the amount as a decimal, such as `4.90`.
 However, if the handling fee is based on a percentage of the order, enter the amount as a percentage.
-For example, if you are charging six percent of the order, enter the value as: `.06`.
+For example, if you are charging six percent of the order, enter the value as `.06`.

    - To allow the total order weight to be broken up to ensure an accurate calculation of shipping charges, set **Divide Order Weight** to `Yes`.